Aristarkhov/BetaBoilerplate/README.md

 ## Description

-`main.m` script loads symbol data from World Wide Web for given dates and symbols contained in file `symbols.mat`, then outputs correlation   matrix and performs mean-variance Portfolio optimization, outputting   risk-return map and efficient frontier for downloaded asset data and   timeframe.<br>
+Using S&P500 index as a benchmark, `main.m` script loads symbol data from World Wide Web for given dates and symbols contained in file `symbols.mat`, then outputs correlation   matrix and performs mean-variance Portfolio optimization, outputting   risk-return map and efficient frontier.<br>
-Then Principal Component Analysis is performed to find the optimal   portfolio at a given risk level by explicitly setting and solving the   optimization problem.
+Then Principal Component Analysis is performed to find the optimal   portfolio at a given risk level by explicitly setting and solving  corresponding optimization problem.

+## Limitations

+Number of symbols being analysed is a smaller subset of S&P500 index constituents due to the fact that Yahoo.Finance had removed their public API for dataset retrieving, thus blocking any repeated connections for those who do not have API key.